Air quality is a community effort and is endorsed by the Regional Board.

 For regulations and information regarding Outdoor Burning, please contact your local fire authority.

 There are many alternatives to burning in the Central Okanagan.
-Click here to view a News Release on Burning Alternatives.
+Outdoor Burning Hotline and Burning Alternatives

 The winter in the Central Okanagan valley often sees strong inversions, which makes for poor burning conditions as smoke becomes trapped in the valley bottom.
 The worst scenario occurs when the inversion lifts, but remains below the height of local hills.
 On days like this the Ventilation Index may be fair or good, but smoke won't be able to disperse out of the valley and will in fact be mixed downward, significantly reducing air quality.